antonioortegajr/wp-sys-profile/readme.md

 WP API docs: http://wp-api.org/guides/extending.html

 I have seen other plugins that do a very similar thing.
-However they don't offer me an REST endpoint to argue against and ultimatly that is why I started this project.
+However they don't offer me an REST endpoint to argue against and ultimately that is why I started this project.

-Any changes and with a little set up, I can know programaticly.
+Any changes and with a little set up, I can know programmatically.

-The plugins that display this kind of report in WP dash, in an accessable html page, or in an external service are all neat.
-I just wanted an API enpoint.
+The plugins that display this kind of report in WP dash, in an accessible html page, or in an external service are all neat.
+I just wanted an API endpoint.

 Forks and Pulls welcome.
 And Issues...